 But, here’s the good news − while selecting the right products and services can be challenging, it’s not impossible.
 In this post, our Technology Advisory team outlines key focus areas to consider when developing a software selection strategy that will empower your business, rather than drag it down.

-Recognizing When to Select New Software
+1. Recognize When to Select New Software

 The first step in an effective software selection strategy is to determine when it’s time to start looking for new software.
 If your current software is meeting all of your needs, great!
 But, if you’re experiencing any of the following difficulties, it’s likely time for a change:

-Capitalizing on Market Trends
+2. Capitalize on Market Trends

 - Simplified configuration: In older software systems, heavy customization was required to make software match business process flow.
-While this created software that was very tightly connected to business processes, it typically made upgrades very costly and risky because customizations needed to be tested and rewritten each time an upgrade occurred.
+While this created software that was very tightly connected to business processes, it typically made upgrades very costly and risky because customizations needed to be tested and rewritten each time an upgrade occurs.
 Today, configurations can be automated or handled by software vendors rather than users.
 This newer approach allows businesses to mirror processes and workflows in software without the complexity of customization.

-Getting Outside Help for Software Selection
+3. Get Outside Help for Software Selection

-Outside assistance from a third party allows you to evaluate your current software and determine – in an objective way – whether it is sufficient for your current needs, or whether you can truly benefit from selecting new software.
-A third party can also take the lead in the software selection process, and in mapping your business processes and goals to identify which software platforms can meet your needs.
+While an internal project team can lead the software selection process, bringing in outside advice and a fresh perspective can be crucial to ensuring you make informed, confident decisions.
+Outside assistance from a third party allows you to evaluate your current software and objectively determine whether it is sufficient for your current needs or you can genuinely benefit from selecting new software.
+A third party can also take the lead in the software selection process, mapping your business processes and goals and identifying which software platforms align with your objectives.